 Hot mulled cider in particular, is a popular festive choice this time of year, with it’s warm blend of aromatic spices.
 We’ve got the in-cider scoop on the best hot mulled drink you need in your life this season (and next!).

-When you think of hot mulled cider, it’s likely you think of the traditional apple variety, but chai tea like Chai Love You actually contains a lot of the same spices found in mulled apple cider: normally some combination of cinnamon, clove, star anise and nutmeg.
+When you think of hot mulled cider, it’s likely you think of the traditional apple variety, but chai like Aim Chai actually contains a lot of the same spices found in mulled apple cider: normally some combination of cinnamon, clove, star anise and nutmeg.
 But chai tea also contains powerful immune-supporting ingredients like ginger, black pepper, cardamom and sometimes fennel.

 Several of these ingredients work to improve circulation, reduce inflammation and promote good digestion.

-Chai tea comes as both an herbal tea (or, herbal tisanne) or as a (normally black) tea blend, so it can be enjoyed any time of day.
+Chai tea comes as both an herbal tea (or, herbal tisane) or as a (normally black) tea blend, so it can be enjoyed at any time of day.

 Black tea aside, the staple ingredients in both herbal and caffeinated Chai tea are very similar, and host a ton of tea benefits: